yungyuc/nsdhw_23au/project/yui0303/README.md

 - Week 1 (10/31):
   - Study domain knwoledges and choose the method of calculating eigenvalues.
-  - Start to coding the function of `CalEigenvalues()`
+  - Start coding the function of `CalEigenvalues()`
 - Week 2 (11/7):
   - Finish the the function of `CalEigenvalues()`
 - Week 3 (11/14):
-  - Start to coding the function of `CalEigenvectors()`
+  - Start coding the function of `CalEigenvectors()`
+  - Binding the c++ API with pybind11
+  - Wrapping and test for pytest.
+- Week 4 (11/21):
+  - Build the draft of makefile
   - Try how to partition the calcuation of eignevalues and eignevectors with multi-threading or other accerlation methods.
-- Week 4 (11/21):
-  - Keep tring the accerlation of matrix operation.
 - Week 5 (11/28):
-  - Binding the c++ API with pybind11
+  - Keep trying the accerlation of matrix operation.
+  - Implement a complete cmake file or makefile.
+- Week 6 (12/5):
   - Prepare a presentaion skeleton
-  - Implement a cmake file or makefile
-- Week 6 (12/5):
   - Build the user interface and connect with the kernel function.
-  - Wrapping and test for pytest.
 - Week 7 (12/12):
-  - Maintain the system
+  - Maintain the system.
   - Keep wrting the draft of final project.
 - Week 8 (12/19): Flextime.

 ## References

 1. [Linear-Algebra-With-Python](https://github.com/weijie-chen/Linear-Algebra-With-Python/blob/master/Chapter%2012%20-%20Eigenvalues%20and%20Eigenvectors.ipynb)
 2. [Computing Eigenvalues and Eigenvectors using QR Decomposition](https://www.andreinc.net/2021/01/25/computing-eigenvalues-and-eigenvectors-using-qr-decomposition)